ChenWuBing/ChaserBasketball/README.md

-# Royal Football
+# Flame Sport

-We are a platform for football enthusiasts to reserve venues.
-Football enthusiasts can book venues suitable for them to play through our platform.
+We are a platform for football or basketball fans to book venues.
+Football fans or basketball fans can book a venue suitable for them through our platform.
 We can also provide professional coaches.
-Our platform provides a variety of green and safe venues.
-Football fans are welcome to come and choose.
+Our platform provides a variety of green and safe places.
+Football fans or basketball fans are welcome to come and choose.

-If you have any questions, please contact the technical support email: theeshapajtvi@hotmail.com, thank you for your support.
+If you have any questions, please contact the technical support email: phharschapprhi@mail.com, thank you for your support.